symfoni/brreg-docs/source/includes/_intro.md

 ### Wallet

-*   The interface/client / wrapper / holder that allow users to manage their account(s) and interactions with the blockchain.
+*   The interface/client / wrapper / holder that allows users to manage their account(s) and interactions with the blockchain.
 *   Examples: MetaMask.io, your Ledger Hardware Wallet, a Multisig Wallet Contract.

 ### Account